semgrep/semgrep-docs/docs/semgrep-app/notifications.md

    </td>
    <td>Add steps that people can use in Workflow Builder.
    </td>
-   <td>Enables Semgrep
+   <td>Enables Semgrep to make use of modals and drop-down boxes when a user sets up notifications.
    </td>
   </tr>
   <tr>
    <td><strong><a href="https://api.slack.com/scopes/groups:read">groups:read</a></strong>
    </td>
-   <td>View basic information about private channels that your slack app has been added to
+   <td>View basic information about private channels that your Slack app has been added to.
    </td>
-   <td>Used for channels_id_changed event listener which allows us to update our notifications config if the channel id gets updated.
+   <td>Semgrep Slack app uses <code>channels_id_changed</code> to update its notifications config if the channel that receives findings is updated.
+This ensures that you are able to receive findings ever renaming a channel.
    </td>
   </tr>
   <tr>
    <td><strong><a href="https://api.slack.com/scopes/team:read">team:read</a></strong>
    </td>
-   <td>View the name, email domain, and icon for workspaces your slack app is connected to
+   <td>View the name, email domain, and icon for workspaces your slack app is connected to.
    </td>
-   <td>Used for the team_name_changed event listener which allows us to update our config if the team name is updated.
+   <td>Semgrep Slack app uses <code>team_name_changed</code> to update its notifications config if the team name is updated.
+This ensures that you are able to receive findings notifications even after renaming your team.
    </td>
   </tr>
   <tr>